Computer Science (CSCI)

 CSCI 330 Programming Languages3 Credits

-Principles and concepts which characterize various classes of high-level, computer programming languages are covered.
+Principles and concepts that characterize various classes of high-level computer programming languages.
 Topics will include syntax and semantic issues, data types/classes, control structures, binding, and storage allocation.

 Prerequisites: CSCI 250.